 The Flatiron building is probably one of New York City’s most iconic buildings due to its unique triangular shape.
 We visited on a rainy overcast day but there’s plenty of cool shrubbery to frame your shots.

-Flatiron Building on Google Maps7.
+American Museum of Natural History on Google Maps11.
 Dumbo Manhattan Bridge View

 On Water/Washington street in Dumbo you’ll get an epic view of the Manhattan Bridge along with the Empire State Building in the background.
 Just be sure to watch out for cars that occasionally drive down this street’s unique cobblestone road.